CarlosNZ/json-edit-react/README.md

 ## Custom nodes

 You can replace certain nodes in the data tree with your own custom components.
 An example might be for an image display, or a custom date editor, or just to add some visual bling.
 See the "Custom Nodes" data set in the [interactive demo](https://carlosnz.github.io/json-edit-react/) to see it in action.
+(There is also a custom Date picker that appears when editing ISO strings in the other data sets.)

 Custom nodes are provided in the `customNodeDefinitions` prop, as an array of objects of following structure: